 Pok ta pok the maya mall game is celebrated every saturday, 8:00 PM, in front of the main cathedral.
 (Free)

-Bici ruta dominical in Paseo de Montejo Sunday mornings the spectacular Paseo de Montejo gets closed to cars and you can rent a bike and ride among it's trees and magnificent palaces.
-(Free, but you need to rent a bike)
+Bici Ruta in Paseo de Montejo Sunday mornings the spectacular Paseo de Montejo gets closed to cars and you can rent a bike and ride among it's trees and magnificent palaces.
+(Free, but you need to rent a bike right at the remate)

-Merida en Domingo is a great complement to the Bici Ruta, Just visit Merida's main square in a sunday morning to check out a big market with food, trinkets, clothing and more.
-If you stay late you can participate in an a Mexican baile (Free)
+Merida en Domingo is a great thing to do after the Bici Ruta, just walk to Merida's main square to find it transformed in a big open market with food, trinkets, clothing and more.
+If you stay late you can participate in an old styled Mexican baile (Free)

 You can also board the Turibus and get to know a lot of Merida's points of interest for cheap.